postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 > **[Partner Workspaces are only available to Postman Enterprise teams.](https://www.postman.com/pricing)**

 Partner Workspaces enable you collaborate with external partners directly in Postman.
-You can use Partner Workspaces to help your partners consume your team's APIs and work together on API projects in real time.
-With Partner Workspaces, you can build a single source of truth and seamlessly integrate your partner projects into your Postman team, setting the foundation for an efficient and productive partnership.
+You can use Partner Workspaces to help your partners consume your team's APIs and work together on API projects.
+With Partner Workspaces, you can build a single source of truth and integrate your partner projects into your Postman team, setting the foundation for an efficient and productive partnership.

 ## Contents